Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 > ECS: Elastic Container Service

+!!! note

+    * An ECS Task is a running container created from a Task Definition
+    * ECS Services are used to maintain(long running) a desired count of tasks
+    * An Amazon ECS Cluster is a logical grouping of tasks or services

 #### EC2 Launch Type

 * Launch Docker containers on AWS = Launch ECS Tasks on ECS Clusters